 Google Play Protect, the built-in Android antivirus software that AV-TEST began evaluating in September 2018, performs terribly.
 Some of its detection rates are below 50%, while on average they are between 60% and 70%.

-The remaining two Android antivirus apps I reviewed in 2019, Lookout Security & Antivirus and Qihoo 360 Security, no longer submit their apps for evaluation by AV-TEST.
+The remaining two Android antivirus apps I reviewed, Lookout Security & Antivirus and Qihoo 360 Security, no longer submit their apps for evaluation by AV-TEST.

 Another lab, AV-Comparatives in Austria, included Norton in its most recent widespread overview of 250 Android antivirus apps in January of 2019, in which Norton managed a perfect 100%.